AdaCore/training_material/courses/fundamentals_of_ada/adv_060_discriminated_record_types.rst

 * Flexibility

-   - Variant parts may be nested, if some fields common to a set of variants
+   - Variant parts may be nested, if some components common to a set of variants